TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 The States That Hurt the Most

-Florida was the epicenter of TCPA litigation before the 2023 FTSA amendments, which added the pre-suit notice requirement and narrowed the autodialer definition.
-The 30-day cure period for texts has reduced frivolous litigation, but Florida remains a high-risk state for lead buyers.
-The 8 PM cutoff (vs. 9 PM federal) catches callers who are not adjusting for time zones.
+Florida remains a high-risk state despite the 2023 FTSA amendments that added pre-suit notice and narrowed the autodialer definition.
+The 8 PM cutoff (vs. 9 PM federal) catches callers not adjusting for time zones.

-Texas SB 140 (effective September 1, 2025) is the most significant recent development.
-By tying TCPA violations to the Texas Deceptive Trade Practices Act, it opens the door to treble damages and attorney's fees.
-The registration requirement — including a $10,000 security bond — applies to any company making telemarketing calls or texts to Texas residents, even if the company is based in another state.
+Texas SB 140 (effective September 2025) ties violations to the Deceptive Trade Practices Act, enabling treble damages and attorney's fees.
+The $10,000 security bond requirement applies to any company calling Texas residents, regardless of where you are based.

-Georgia SB 73 (2024) removed the "knowing" requirement and eliminated damage caps, while adding vicarious liability for employers.
-This means a company can be held liable even if it did not know its employee or contractor was making non-compliant calls.
+Georgia SB 73 (2024) removed the "knowing" requirement, eliminated damage caps, and added vicarious liability — you are liable even if you did not know your employee was making non-compliant calls.

 How to Handle the State Patchwork